 A new European Social Survey (ESS), published in October 2016, compares health attitudes across 21 European countries.
 The authors found that promoting healthy lifestyles alone does not seem to be a sufficient strategy for reducing health problems, and should be supported by income redistribution policies and improving physical working conditions.

 Depression and Headaches

 Portugal has been rated last in a list of 21 countries when it comes to physical exercise.
 Only 13 percent of Portuguese men and just over 11 percent of Portuguese women exercise regularly.
-At the opposite end of the scale are Finland, Norway, Sweden and Ireland.
-In these countries, male and female populations top the exercise charts.
+At the opposite end of the scale are Finland, Norway, Sweden and Ireland, whose male and female populations top the exercise charts.

-Looking at the quantity of alcohol consumed in all 21 countries: men consume almost twice as many units as women.
-Weekend day consumption is almost twice weekday consumption.
-The number of units of alcohol consumed is particularly high in Ireland.
-The lowest rates of frequent alcohol consumption are reported in Israel and central and Eastern Europe (especially amongst women).
+Looking at the quantity of alcohol consumed in all 21 countries, men consume almost twice as many units as women, and weekend day consumption is almost twice weekday consumption.
+The number of units of alcohol consumed is particularly high in Ireland whilst low rates of frequent alcohol consumption are reported in Israel and central and Eastern Europe (especially amongst women).

-The authors conclude that the results provide academics and policymakers with rich data, illuminating differences and suggesting possible reasons for them.
-They hope that these new opportunities will give a spark to more collaborative work between the social and medical sciences.
+The authors conclude that the results provide academics and policy makers with rich data, illuminating differences and suggesting possible reasons for them.
+They hope that these new opportunities will give spark to more collaborative work between the social and medical sciences.